portfolio-performance/portfolio-help/docs/en/reference/file/import.md

 This type of import requires three fields: Shares, Date, Value.
 The optional fields are the same as above; except that the optional Offset Account field is replaced with Offset Securities Account.

 Because the number of shares is a required field, one would assume that simple deposit of removal transactions are not allowed; but they are.
-The number of shares is ignored.
+The number of shares is then ignored.

 The acceptable values for the field `Type` are: `Deposit`, `Removal`, `Interest`, `Interest Charge`, `Dividend`, `Fees`, `Fees Refund`, `Taxes`, `Tax Refund`, `Buy`, `Sell`, `Transfer (Inbound)`, and `Transfer (Outbound)`.
 The default value of Type is `Sell`.

-Suppose that you want to import two portfolio transactions: a sell of 2 shares of BASF in EUR and a buy of 3 shares NVIDIA in USD.
+Suppose that you wish to import two portfolio transactions: a sell of 2 shares of BASF in EUR and a buy of 3 shares NVIDIA in USD.
 Since we are using the EUR cash account in both cases, the transaction in USD must be converted into EUR.
+In this case, PP will handle this automatically because the NVIDIA security is listed in USD and the security account in EUR.
+Alternatively, you can designate the `Currency Gross Amount` column as `USD`.
+However, a more efficient workflow may involve defining the `Cash Account`, and eventually the `Securities Account`.
+This prevents the import from defaulting to standard accounts, such as `broker-A` and `broker-A (EUR)` in this case.

+Figure 13 displays the `Mapped to Field` dialog box is shown (accessible via double-clicking the Value column).
+It's advisable to confirm that the selected format aligns with your language settings, especially if you use a comma as the decimal point as in this example.

 The CSV file should look as follows.

 ```
-Date; Type; Shares; Security Name; Value; Gross Amount; Exchange rate; fees;taxes; Transaction Currency; Currency Gross Amount
+Date;Type;Shares;Security Name;Value;Exchange rate;fees;taxes;Securities Account;Cash Account
-2024-01-04;	Sell; 2; BASF; 90;;; 5;3;;
+2024-01-04; Sell; 2; BASF; 90; ;5; 3; broker-A; broker-A (EUR)
-2024-01-13;	Buy; 3; NVIDIA; 1741,34; 1860; 1,0837,15; 10; EUR; USD
+2024-01-13; Buy; 3; NVIDIA; 1740,98; 1,0837; 15; 10; broker-A; broker-A (EUR)
 ```
-Please note that several fields are without value in case of the BASF transaction i.e. Exchange Rate.
+Please note that the `Exchange Rate` field is empty in case of the BASF transaction.
 Figure 12 displays the result of this import transaction.

 Figure: Result of import from above. {class=pp-figure}